Sheffield University HPC Computing Facilities

 As well as fast number crunching capabilities, it also provides many specialist software packages that are not normally available on the public workstations.

 Description of the Facilities

-HPC service for Sheffield University is provided by three separate Linux based intensive computing clusters, namely iceberg, sharc and polaris, each of which contains collection of hundreds of computers.
+HPC service for Sheffield University are provided by ShARC and Bessemer which are clusters comprising hundreds of computers.
 Intensive computing jobs that require hours and days of computing time or heavy resources such as large RAM memory can be submitted to these clusters and the output from such jobs can be viewed at your convenience.

 How do I go about becoming a user?

 All staff and Research Students are entitled to use these HPC facilities.